hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

                 docker.kill(container)

     request.addfinalizer(kill_new_containers)
+    return kill_new_containers
 ```

 The fixture function has a couple of jobs:

-* it adds a "finalizer" (the equivalent of unittest `addCleanup` or `tearDown`) which will run at the end of the tests, to kill any containers that have been started by the test
+* It adds a "finalizer" (the equivalent of unittest `addCleanup` or `tearDown`) which will run at the end of the tests, to kill any containers that have been started by the test

-* it provides that same finalizer, and a helper method to identify new containers, to the tests that use the fixture, as a helper tool (I haven't showed any examples of that here though)
+* It provides that same finalizer, and a helper method to identify new containers, to the tests that use the fixture, as a helper tool (I haven't showed any examples of that here though)

-I've found it to be an interesting model for cleanup and teardown.
+As it's illustrated here, there are no obvious advantages over the unittest `setUp/tearDown` ideas, although you can see it would make it a little easier to share setup and cleanup code between tests in different files and tests.
+There's a lot more to them, and if you really want to get #mindblown, go checkout out [pytest yield fixtures](http://pytest.org/latest/yieldfixture.html)

 Incidentally, until I started using py.test I'd always associated "fixtures" with Django "fixtures", which basically meant serialized versions of model data, but really py.test is using the word in a more correct usage of the term, to mean "state that the world has to be in for the test to run properly".

+# The pros & cons of the "integrated-tests-only" workflow

+#### Pros:

+* Allowed us to experiment freely with an API that was new to us, and get feedback on whether it was *really* working
+* Allowed us to refactor code freely, extracting helper functions etc, without needing to rewrite mocky unit tests

+#### Cons:

+* Being end-to-end tests, they ran much slower than unit tests would - on the order of seconds, and later, a minute or two, once we grew from three or four tests to a dozen or two.
+And, on top of that...

+* Being integrated tests, they're not designed to run on a development machine.
+Instead, each code change means pushing updated source up to the server using Ansible, restarting the control webapp, and then re-running the tests in an SSH session.

+* Because the tests call across a web API, the code being tested runs in a different process to he test code, meaning tracebacks aren't integrated into your test results.
+Instead, you have to tail a logfile, and make sure you have logging set up appropriately.

+## Conclusions and next steps

+I can potentially imagine a time when we might start to see value in a layer of "real" unit tests...
+So far though, there's really no "business logic" that we could extract and write fast unit tests for.
+Or at least, there's no business logic that I identify as such, and I'd be very pleased for someone to come along and school me about it?

+On the other hand, I can definitely see a time where we might want to split out our tests for the web API from the tests for the Postgres and Docker stuff, and I can see value in a setup where a developer can run these tests locally rather than having to push code up to a dev box.
+Vagrant and VirtualBox might be one solution, but, honestly, installing Docker and Postgres on a dev box doesn't feel that onerous either, as long as we know we'll be testing on a "real" box in integration.
+Or at least, it doesn't feel onerous until we start talking about my poor laptop with its paltry 120GB SSD.
+No room here!

+And the bonus of being able to see honest-to-God tracebacks in your test run output feels like it might be worth it.

+But, overall, at this stage in development, given the almost total lack of "business logic" in our app, and given the fact that we were working with a new API and a new set of technologies -- I've found that doing without "real" unit tests has actually worked very well.